kolkhis/tech-notes/homelab/homelab_initial_setup.md

 ### Replacing the Old Disk and Partitioning the New Ones
-Using `smartctl`, I discovered that the disk had seen 7 years of active use (61,436 hours, 2559.83 days)...
+Using `smartctl`, I discovered that the disk had seen 7 years of active use (61,436 hours, 2559.83 days).
+That's 2554 days and 16 hours...
 I'm pretty sure I need to replace it.
-2554 days + 16 hours

 ---